 Do you know how in a group of friends there’s always the one who is the mediator and brings balance and cohesiveness to the group?
 That’s what area rugs are to any room of your house.
 They have magic powers.
 They extend their fibers and attract all the other elements in the room to bring them closer together in a friendly embrace.
-Area rugs can add color and interest to an otherwise bland room, help divide larger spaces into cozier areas (especially in an open plan living space), give comfort to your tired feet and ultimately offer a sense of homeliness that just speaks warmth.
+Area rugs or even hall runners can add color and interest to an otherwise bland room, help divide larger spaces into cozier areas (especially in an open plan living space), give comfort to your tired feet and ultimately offer a sense of homeliness that just speaks warmth.

 There are many aspects to take into account when finding the right area rug(s) and properly placing it into your space along your existing or new décor and furniture.
 Deciding which one is right for you involves several key considerations.
 Below are five points to take into account when shopping for your magic rug.

 - Materials.
 There are many rug materials to consider: wool (hand-knotted, hand-tufted, hand-loomed, machine loomed), natural fibers (sisal, jute, sea grass, bamboo), Silk, Cotton, Hair-on-Hide and Synthetic.